TJReynolds88/JULIE/README.md

 # JULIE
-brochure web site for JULIE
+Brochure website for JULIE based on the homeowners guide pamphlet.